Ty France Player Props: Mariners vs. Tigers

-Friday, Ty France and the Seattle Mariners take on the Detroit Tigers and Eduardo Rodriguez, with the first pitch at 10:10 PM ET.
+On Saturday, Ty France (.139 slugging percentage in past 10 games, with no homers) and the Seattle Mariners play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 9:40 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-3 against the Astros.
+In his previous game he had a hitless showing (0-for-3) against the Tigers.

 Ty France Game Info & Props vs. the Tigers